lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

       ...
    }
 ~~~
+{: #choice-fixme title="Figure Name FixMe5"}

 "Certificate" is a standard X.509 certificate that MUST be compliant
 with RFC 5280.
-Enforcement of this constraint is left to the relying
+Enforcement of this constraint is left to Relying
-parties.
+Parties.

 "TypedCert" is an ASN.1 construct that has the characteristics of a
 certificate, but is not encoded as an X.509 certificate.
 The
 certType Field (below) indicates how to interpret the certBody field.
 While
-it is possible to carry any type of data in this structure, it's
+it is possible to carry any type of data in this structure, the intend of
-intended the content field include data for at least one public key
+the content field is to include data for at least one public key
 formatted as a SubjectPublicKeyInfo (see {{RFC5912}}).

 ~~~